Continuous symmetry entails the Jordan algebra structure of finite-dimensional quantum theory: Main results

 Moreover $e \circ e' = e \circ (\mathbb{I} - e) = e - e^{2} = 0$ and $(s e + t e')^{n} = s^{n} e + t^{n} e' $ for any $s,t \in \mathbb{R}$, $n \in \mathbb{N}$.
 Thus we have $a^{2} \geq 0$ for any $a \in A$, $a^{2} = 0$ iff $a = 0$ and each positive element in $A$ is the square of some other element.

-(ii) Suppose $m \geq 4$ and that the continuous symmetry and the gbit-property are given.
+(ii) Suppose $m \geq 4$, the weak symmetry and the gbit-property are given and the atoms form a connected set.
 We know from Lemma 1 that $L_A = ext\left[0,\mathbb{I}\right]$ is an orthomodular lattice, which becomes atomic and complete since the information capacity is finite.
-By Lemma 4, $L_A$ possesses the covering property and by Lemma 5, $L_A$ is irreducible.
+By Lemma 5, $L_A$ possesses the covering property and by Lemma 4, $L_A$ is irreducible.

-Every irreducible complete orthomodular lattice with the covering property and $m \geq 4$ is isomorphic to the lattice of orthoclosed subspaces of a m-dimensional inner product space over some a division ring \cite{piron1964axiomatique}.
+Every irreducible complete orthomodular lattice with the covering property and $m \geq 4$ is isomorphic to the lattice of orthoclosed subspaces of a m-dimensional inner product space over some division ring \cite{piron1964axiomatique}.
 This division ring can be rather exotic \cite{Keller1980}.
 MacLaren \cite{maclaren1965notes} identified the following two conditions that make the division ring become the real numbers, complex numbers or quaternions: \begin{itemize} \item[(1)] The set of all atoms $e$ with $e \leq p$ is compact for any $0 \neq p \in L_A$. \item[(2)] For some $p \in L_A$ and real interval $I$, there exists a continuous nonconstant function $t \rightarrow q_t$ from $I$ to $\left\{q \in L_A | q \leq p \right\}$. \end{itemize} We first show (1).
 Select any atom $e_o$.
 The set of all atoms is identical with $\left\{T(e_o) | T \in Aut(A) \right\}$ and becomes compact therefore.
 For any $0 \neq p \in L_A$, the intersection of this set with the closed set $\left\{a \in A | 0 \leq a \leq p\right\}$ is then compact as well and we have (1).